kumagai-group/pydefect/docs_rst/tutorial.rst

     Mg_mp-1094122/  MgO@  mol_O2/

-We then generate `INCAR`, `POTCAR`, `KPOINTS` files for other competing solids or molecules.
+We then generate :code:`INCAR`, :code:`POTCAR`, :code:`KPOINTS` files for other competing solids or molecules.
-In order to compare the total energies, we need to use the same cutoff energy, `ENCUT`, which is increased to 1.3 times of max `ENMAX` between the constituent POTCARs.
+In order to compare the total energies, we need to use the same cutoff energy, :code:`ENCUT`, which is increased to 1.3 times of max :code:`ENMAX` between the constituent POTCARs.
-In case of MgO, `ENMAX` of Mg and O are 200.0 and 400.0, so we need to set `ENCUT = 520`, using the `vise`
+In case of MgO, :code:`ENMAX` of Mg and O are 200.0 and 400.0, so we need to set :code:`ENCUT = 520`, using the :code:`vise`

 ::